Mark van der Maarel

-Mark van der Maarel (born 12 August 1989) is a Dutch professional footballer who plays as a right-back for FC Utrecht of the Eredivisie, where he has spent his entire professional career.
-Born in Arnhem, he is of Indonesian descent through his mother, who is from Indonesia.
+Mark van der Maarel (born 12 August 1989) is a Dutch former professional footballer who played his entire professional career for FC Utrecht as a right-back.
+Born in the Netherlands, he is of Indonesian descent.

 Club career

 Born in Arnhem, Van der Maarel played for Argon in his youth, and after a spell in the Haarlem youth, he joined FC Utrecht in May 2008.